madetech/blog/README.md

 We're going to continue investing time in our blog and would like to make a concerted effort to ensure our blog posts closely align with our positioning and provides interesting and thought provoking reading to our customers.

-Moving fowards, we will be using this repository to collate the posts and to solicit feedback from the team. **Everyone** is encouraged to contribute new topic ideas to this document.
-I've included a few categories and blog posts ideas below, though we should expand upon these.
+Moving fowards, we will be using this repository to collate the posts and to solicit feedback from the team. **Everyone** is encouraged to contribute to this document.
+I've included a few categories and blog posts ideas below.
+The introduction text for the categories is suggestions on what we could include on the landing pages (as will be good for SEO) and the blog posts are initial ideas, that we should expand upon.

 ### Instructions
 To create a blog post, fork the repository and write about your chosen topic.
 Once you've written a post, issue a pull request to the team. **You'll need to have issued the pull request by Friday lunchtime to avoid the Sauerkraut penalty**